0zgur0/STAckable-Recurrent-network/README.md

 }
 ```

-The code is mostly based on this implementation: https://github.com/JosvanderWesthuizen/janet
+The code is mostly based on the following implementation: https://github.com/JosvanderWesthuizen/janet